Chartered Surveyor Degree Apprenticeship

-The Quantity Surveyor Degree Apprenticeship is a practical qualification that reflects the needs of modern industry.
+The Chartered Surveyor Degree Apprenticeship is a practical qualification that reflects the needs of modern industry.

 Managing contracts, finance and costs effectively is important throughout the building lifecycle, from inception to completion.
 This course will provide your employees with a solid understanding of the commercial aspects of development and construction.